carolyn2004/carolyn2004/README.md

   - Used Adobe XD to create UX design of the website then coded it onto Visual Studio Code (HTML & CSS).
   - Learnt about the front end and backend of creating a web application (3 tier web architecture).
   - This is a single page web application.
-  - Scored A for both modules involved in this project - Coding and Development Project & Database Application Development.
+  - Attained A for both modules involved in this project - Coding and Development Project & Database Application Development.

 - [Econative - an ecommerce website selling sustainable products](https://github.com/carolyn2004/Econative)
   - A dynamic web application developed using Mongo, Express, Angular framework, and Node.js.
   - Both frontend and backend of web application was built from scratch.
   - Used libraries such as leaflet js. to display a map of the store's physical location.
   - Web application was coded using VS code and this is a single based web application.
-  - Scored A for this module - Full Stack Web Development.
+  - Attained A for this module - Full Stack Web Development.

 # 📫 How to reach me 📫
 - Let's get in touch!